+preferential treatment.
 Although most medical procedures are free under the NHIF, Romanians must pay out-of-pocket for some services like lab tests and X-rays.
-According to a 2017 report, 5% of Romanians delayed or abstained from primary care visits to avoid costs not covered by the NHIF (Photo: US Army combat medics visit medical staff in Bucharest).
+According to a 2022 report, 5% of Romanians reported having unmet medical care needs due to costs, travel, or wait times.
+It is also likely that the NHIS system may still be coping with a backlog of COVID-19 cases.

 Low wages force some Romanian physicians to seek employment elsewhere in Europe.
-Between 2011-2013, the number of doctors working in Romanian hospitals declined by 1/3.
-Nearly 1/3 of hospital positions are vacant and the health ministry estimates 1/4 of Romanians has insufficient access to essential healthcare.
-Besides the challenges posed by this shortage of medical personnel, Romania's healthcare services must also adapt to an aging population: experts predict that over 30% of Romanian citizens will be aged 65 or older by 2030
+In 2021, there were 3.5 doctors per capita, lower than the EU average of 4.1.
+Nearly 30% of hospital positions are vacant and the health ministry estimates 1/5 of Romanians have insufficient access to essential healthcare.
+Besides the challenges posed by this shortage of medical personnel, Romania's healthcare services must also adapt to an aging population: experts predict that over 31% of Romanian citizens will be aged 65 or older by 2050.